 Details listed on the officer’s report will include:

 - The contact and insurance information of all parties involved

 - A description of the weather and road conditions at the time of the accident

 The crash report will also include the officer’s assessment of what occurred and who or what was responsible for the crash, as well as a list of any citations given to any of the involved parties.

 Look for witnesses

 Witnesses often play an essential role in proving liability in a truck accident case, so it is essential to look for anyone who may have seen the accident or the events leading up to the crash.
-You can take a statement from the witness or simply ask them for their contact information, such as their name, address, phone number, and email address, so you or your attorney can get a statement from them at a later time.
+You can take a statement from the witness or simply ask them for their contact information, such as their name, address, phone number, and email address, so you or your truck accident lawyer can get a statement from them at a later time.

 Document the accident

-If possible, use your cell phone to take photos and video of the accident scene soon after the accident occurs.
-Be sure to take pictures of each vehicle, any debris or skids marks on the roadway, and the position of the vehicles involved.
+If possible, use your cell phone to take photos and videos of the accident scene soon after the accident occurs.
+Be sure to take pictures of each vehicle, any debris or skid marks on the roadway, and the position of the vehicles involved.
 It is also crucial to take pictures of your visible injuries.
 These photos can be used to prove who was at fault, the nature and extent of your injuries, and the amount of damage to your vehicle.

 It is also a good idea to write down everything you remember about the accident, including even seemingly minor details.
-This information can be vital in the success of your truck accident case but maybe forgotten over time if it is not promptly documented.
+This information can be vital in the success of your truck accident case but may be forgotten over time if it is not promptly documented.